 The treatment of a milk breast blister is similar to that of plugged ducts.

 The following can be done for a few days until the blocked nipple pore clears.

-1. Moist heat: An Epsom salt soak, done four times daily (one handful of Epsoms with every 2L of water).
-Remember to rinse your breasts afterward, just to remove the saltiness.
+1. Moist heat: An Epsom salt soak, done four times daily (one handful of Epsom with every 2L of water).
+Remember to rinse your breasts afterward to remove the saltiness.
 You can add a moist, hot compress after pumping or breastfeeding too.
-Cold compression can be useful as a pain reliever between feedings.
+Cold compression can be helpful as a pain reliever between feedings.

 2. The blister might open on its own, but if it doesn't, you can:

 - Rub the nipple with a moist, warm facecloth.

 - Use a sterilized needle to puncture the blister.
 Soak the needle in rubbing alcohol for 5 minutes before using it.